fioprotocol/fio.relic/README.md

 # FIO.Relic

 ## Overview
-fio-relic is the history ecosystem solution for the FIO Blockchain comprised of a fio-nodeos node providing state history via the state-history plugin, fio.chronicle ingesting and processing that historical data and a relational database for utilization by consumers such as the fio dashbboard, a block explorer or any entity desiring relevant FIO historical data.
+FIO.Relic is the history ecosystem solution for the FIO Blockchain comprised of a FIO Nodeos node providing state history via the state-history plugin, FIO.Chronicle for ingest and processing of that historical data and a relational database for utilization by consumers such as the FIO Dashbboard, a block explorer or any entity desiring relevant FIO historical data.
 It is based on the opensource product EOS-Chronicle, a middleware app that consumes history data available via the state history plugin of an Antelope (EOSIO) blockchain and provides downstream consumers json formatted data via plugins.
-Fio-relic, however, is an integrated application incorporating the ingest of state history data, as well as the parsing and storage of that data into a relational database for asynchronous consumption by 3rd party applications.
+In summary, FIO.Relic is the integrated system of applications incorporating the ingest of state history data, as well as the parsing and storage of that data into a relational database for asynchronous consumption by 3rd party applications.

 # FIO Protocol
 The Foundation for Interwallet Operability (FIO) or, in short, the FIO Protocol, is an open-source project based on EOSIO 1.8+.